love-fern/love_fern_fe/README.md

 ## Getting Started

 This is a Ruby on Rails application which calls API endpoints set up in the `love_fern_be` repository.
-To run this locally, both repositories will need to be cloned and set up.
+To run this locally, both repositories will need to be cloned and set up fully with required gems and environmet variables.

-### Installation
+### Local Installation

 To install gems, run: